MDF: Magnetic Particle Imaging Data Format: Introduction

 \subsection{arXiv}

-As of version 1.0.1, the most recent release of these specifications can also be also found at:\\ \url{https://arxiv.org/abs/1602.06072}\\ If you use MDF, please cite us using the arXiv reference, which is also available for download as \texttt{MDF.bib} from GitHub.
+As of version 1.0.1, the most recent release of these specifications can also be also found at:\\ \url{https://arxiv.org/abs/1602.06072}\\ If you use MDF, please cite this document using the arXiv reference, which is also available for download as \texttt{MDF.bib} from GitHub.